 ARNetworkingHelper- Helper convenience functions for managing the ARDK network session.
 Also wraps and relays ARDK network events.

-SnowballFightDebugManager- Manages the debug functionality for the demo
+SnowballFightDebugManager- Manages the debug functionality for the scene

 State presenting GUI asking player if they want to Host or Join an existing multiplayer SnowballFight session